Apply for a puppy from one of our upcoming litters today. Don't delay, we fill up fast.

-Australian Labradoodles coat colors (colours) come in a wide variety of options.
+Australian Labradoodle coat colors (colours) come in a wide variety of options.
 Below is a listing of the different coat colors, coloring descriptions and what to expect with their coats throughout their lifetime.

 Caramel should be the color of real caramel.
 The range of color can vary between gold and red.
 Caramel colored dogs need to have rose pigmentation.